Keeping Your Eyes Safe During the Summer

 "Never attempt to remove a penetrating object because you can cause more damage," she says.
 "Tape a paper cup over the eye to protect it, and get to an emergency room immediately."

 Finally, your mother wasn't kidding when she warned you to be careful around fireworks.
 Prevent Blindness America reports that eye injuries tend to peak right around the Fourth of July.
-In 2007, 6,300 Americans were treated in hospital emergency rooms for fireworks injuries between June 22 and July 22.
-About 1,400 of them suffered injuries to the eye.
+In 2015, 11,000 Americans were treated in hospital emergency rooms for fireworks injuries between June 18 and July 18.
+About nine percent of them suffered injuries to the eye.

 So while warm weather brings summer festivities, it also should come with a warning: Protect your eyes from too much sun and fun.